GDPR – Data Processing Agreement

 3. Rights of Data Subjects

-The Data Controller is solely responsible for the collecting of all necessary consent from Data Subjects to allow Track-Platform to process personal data on its behalf.
+The Data Controller is solely responsible for collecting of all necessary consent from Data Subjects to allow Track-Platform to process personal data on its behalf.

 Track-Platform will, to the extent legally permitted, promptly notify the Data Controller if it receives a request from a Data Subject for access to, or deletion of, that person’s personal data.
 Track-Platform will not respond to a Data Subject request without the Data Controllers prior written consent except to confirm that the request relates to the Data Controller.
-The Data Controller is solely responsible for completing such request as required by law.
+The Data Controller is solely responsible for completing such requests as required by law.

-Track-Platform ensures that its personnel engaged in the processing of personal data are informed of the confidential nature of the personal data, have received appropriate training on their responsibilities and have agreed to confidentiality obligations that survive the termination of that persons’ employment or engagement by Track-Platform.
+Track-Platform ensures that its personnel engaged in the processing of personal data are informed of the confidential nature of the personal data, have received appropriate training on their responsibilities and have agreed to confidentiality obligations that survive the termination of that persons’ employment or engagement by Track-Platform

-Track-Platform shall take commercially reasonable steps to ensure the reliability of any Track-Platform personnel engaged in the processing of personal data and that access to personal data by Track-Platform is limited to those Track-Platform personnel who require such access to perform the Services.
+Track-Platform shall take commercially reasonable steps to ensure the reliability of any Track-Platform personnel engaged in the processing of personal data and that access to personal data by Track-Platform is limited to that Track-Platform personnel who require such access to perform the Services.